Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day  0 - Complete course details/README.md

 We will use Azure Update Manager service and we will see how to manage OS updates and patching in Azure VMs, including manual and automated patching approaches.

-Day-10: Azure Virtual Machine Scale Set (VMSS)
+Day-10: Basic Concepts of Azure Virtual Machine Scale Set (VMSS)

+Day-11: Azure Virtual Machine Scale Set (VMSS) Demo.

 We will learn how VM Scale Sets help with high availability and auto-scaling for virtual machines.

-Day-11: Basic Concepts of Azure Load Balancer
+Day-12: Basic Concepts of Azure Load Balancer

 We will understand Azure Load Balancer concepts and its different types.

-Day-12: Azure Load Balancer
+Day-13: Azure Load Balancer

 We will understand Azure Load Balancer and perform a real-time traffic distribution demo.

-Day-13: Application Gateway (Layer-7 Load Balancer)
+Day-14: Application Gateway (Layer-7 Load Balancer)

 We will explore Azure Application Gateway, including HTTP/HTTPS traffic routing, SSL termination, and WAF basics.

-Day-14: Azure NAT (Network Address Translation) gateway
+Day-15: Azure NAT (Network Address Translation) gateway

 We will understand outbound internet connectivity using Azure NAT Gateway.

-Day-15: Azure Private Endpoint
+Day-16: Azure Private Endpoint

 We will implement private connectivity to Azure services using Private Endpoint.

-Day-16: Azure Service Endpoint
+Day-17: Azure Service Endpoint

 We will secure Azure services using Service Endpoints.

-Day-17: Virtual Network Gateway
+Day-18: Virtual Network Gateway

 We will configure Azure VPN Gateway with a real-time demo. it is a type of Virtual Network Gateway.

-Day-18: Azure Virtual Network Peering
+Day-19: Azure Virtual Network Peering

 We will connect two VNets using VNet Peering.

 Note: We can connect multiple VNets using VNet Peering.

-Day-19: Identity management (Entra ID)
+Day-20: Identity management (Entra ID)

 We will learn Azure Entra ID concepts like users, groups, RBAC, and authentication.

-Day-20: Basic concept of Azure Storage(Data)
+Day-21: Basic concept of Azure Storage(Data)

 We will learn Azure storage account in very detail.

-Day-21: Basic Concepts of Database Services
+Day-22: Basic Concepts of Database Services

 We will cover the theoretical concepts of databases in Azure.

-Day 22: Relational Database Service – Azure MySQL
+Day 23: Relational Database Service – Azure MySQL

 We will learn how to create, configure, and manage Azure MySQL relational database service.

-Day-23: Relational Database Service- Azure MSSQL
+Day-24: Relational Database Service- Azure MSSQL

 We will also learn how to create, configure, and manage Azure MSSQL relational database service.

-Day-24: Non-relational (NoSQL)- Azure Cosmos DB
+Day-25: Non-relational (NoSQL)- Azure Cosmos DB

 We will learn Azure Cosmos DB.

-Day-25: NoSQL In-Memory Database- Azure Redis
+Day-26: NoSQL In-Memory Database- Azure Redis

 We will learn Azure Redis.

-Day-26: Azure CLI
+Day-27: Azure CLI

 We will create and manage Azure resources using Azure CLI commands.

-Day-27: ARM Template (Azure Resource Manager Template)
+Day-28: ARM Template (Azure Resource Manager Template)

 We will deploy infrastructure using ARM templates.

-Day-28: Azure App Service

 We will deploy and manage web applications using Azure App Service.

-Day-29: Azure Function
+Day-29: Basic Concept of Azure Function

 We will learn Azure Functions serverless computing service.

+Day-30: Azure Function Demo

+Day-31: Azure App Service

-Day-30: Azure Logic APPs
+Day-32: Azure Logic APPs

 We will automate workflows using Azure Logic Apps.

-Day-31: Azure Automation Account
+Day-33: Azure Automation Account

 We will automate tasks using Azure Automation account.

-Day-32: Messaging in Azure
+Day-34: Basic Concept of Messaging services in Azure

 We will learn each messaging services: